 You have a right to digital privacy, and you need to know what your rights entail in order to protect yourself, your data, and your devices from unwanted or illegal practices.
-In this resource article, we’ll provide a list of valuable links, tools, and general information to help you understand and protect your digital privacy rights.
+In this Life in Tech article, we’ll provide a list of valuable links, tools, and general information to help you understand and protect your digital privacy rights.

 Know Your Rights

 The Electronic Frontier Foundation (EFF) provides a wealth of background knowledge and coverage of legal cases, as well as useful guidelines and tools to help you navigate this far-reaching subject.
 The EFF website covers a wide array of privacy-related topics, including:

 - Face surveillance

 The EFF also outlines your rights in regard to the search or seizure of your electronic devices “to help you understand your rights if officers try to search the data stored on your computer or portable electronic device, or seize it for further examination somewhere else.”
 As the EFF states,

 The Fourth Amendment to the U.S. Constitution protects you from unreasonable government searches and seizures, and this protection extends to your computer and portable devices.